 Kerry joined the Malaghan Institute in 2012 to undertake post-graduate research in Prof. Franca Ronchese’s Immune Cell Biology Programme.
 Her research has centred around a population of innate immune cells, known as antigen-presenting cells (APC), that play vital role in initiating immune responses.
-After gaining a Master of Biomedical Science in 2014, Kerry embarked on her PhD research, focusing on skin-associated APC and their regulation of immune responses to bacteria, fungi and allergens.
+After gaining a Master of Biomedical Science in 2014, Kerry embarked on her PhD research as a Margaret Livingston Scholar, focusing on skin-associated APC and their regulation of immune responses to bacteria, fungi and allergens.

 I am interested in understanding the initial signalling events that initiate and direct immune responses.
 In particular, I am fascinated by a population of innate immune cells, known as antigen-presenting cells (APC), that play an important role in dictating the outcome of an immune response.
 I am working to understand how APC recognise and respond to material from different pathogens and allergens, and ultimately, regulate the function of effector immune cells.
 The aim of this research is to inform vaccine design and assist with therapeutic strategies for autoimmune and allergic diseases.